 The development of the incision technique didn’t go all straight.
 The first two years, it was Serge and Christian worked weekends at the workshop.
 From there it was another three years until the technique was ready for efficient mass production.
 Up until today, we constantly improve and seek to expand the technique in different directions.

 What feelings do you want this design (and your work in general) to elicit?

 As the developers of a machining process, turning wood-based

 materials flexible, we want to open new ways and possibilities for wooden panels to be used.
 We strive to merge their exceptional functional abilities with a distinctive, honest and elegant appearance.
 Flexibility, transparency and lightness are not only functional but also esthetical and emotional attributes applying to dukta flexible wood.
 Even today, it’s still amazing for us to see, the way the incisions allow the wood to

 bend without breaking.

 Meet Serge and Pablo Lunin of Dukta

 Based in Zürich, Switzerland, Dukta has its roots in wood bending experiments.
 During a training course led by Serge Lunin in 2007, Christian Kuhn had the idea to create a lounger made from curved wooden elements.
-Together they tested alternatives including steam bending and gluing layers together but found that certain arrangements of incisions gave the wood a great deal of flexibility.
-Together with the Institute for Design and Technology at the ZHdK, the architecture, wood and construction departments at Bern University, as well as Schreinerei Schneider AG in Pratteln, Serge and Christian started an 18-month CTI research project to explore the possibilities of flexible wood.
+Together they tested alternatives, including steam bending and gluing layers together but found that certain arrangements of incisions gave the wood a great deal of flexibility.
+Together with the Institute for Design and Technology at the ZHdK, the architecture, wood, and construction departments at Bern University, as well as Schreinerei Schneider AG in Pratteln, Serge and Christian started an eighteen-month CTI research project to explore the possibilities of flexible wood.

 LEARN MORE >